English markers of habitual aspect: Used to

 However, it is more standard to ask questions and make negative forms using simple past.
 Used to implies the idea that something was an old habit that stopped in the past.
 It indicates that something was often repeated in the past, but it does not usually occur in the present.
-Used to can also be used to talk about past realities or generalizations which are no longer real.
+Used to can also be used to talk about past realities or generalizations which are no longer true.
 Both simple past and used to can refer to past habits, past facts and past generalizations; however, used to is preferred when emphasizing these forms of past repetition in positive forms.
 On the other hand, when forming questions or negative sentences, modern prescriptive grammar dictates that the simple past is better.

 The verbal use of used to should not be confused with second case—the adjectival form—of the same expression, meaning "familiar with, accustomed to", as in I am used to this, we must get used to the cold.